akutz/go-interface-values/docs/01-prereqs/02-docker.md

 ### Mount repository

-Alternatively, it is also possible to run the examples cloned on your local filesystem using the Docker image.
+Alternatively, it is also possible to run the examples using the Docker image and this repository cloned to your local filesystem.
 This has two benefits:

 * The examples will be up-to-date
 * It is easier to capture file output from the examples such as profiles